vuejs/vitepress/docs/en/guide/migration-from-vitepress-0.md

 # Migration from VitePress 0.x

-If you're coming from VitePress 0.x version, there're several breaking changes due to new features and enhancement.
+If you're coming from a VitePress 0.x version, there are several breaking changes due to new features and enhancements.
 Please follow this guide to see how to migrate your app over to the latest VitePress.

 ## App Config